What Is ‘Surveillance for Hire’?

 What Does This Mean For Your Business?

-The scale of this industry identified in Meta’s report indicates that this dark surveillance is widespread.
-The fact that there are many different companies who sell their services indiscriminately operating in secrecy means that it is hard to trace activity back to the client.
-Also, with these entities working across multiple platforms and national boundaries, a collective effort from platforms, policymakers, and civil society, as well public discussion about the use of surveillance-for-hire technology, greater transparency and oversight are now needed to help protect people.
-Also, as suggested by Meta, industry collaboration as well as more governance and regulator-led conversations about the ethics of these companies could help top protect their targets.
+The scale of this industry, as identified in Meta’s report, indicates that this dark surveillance is widespread.
+The fact that many different companies sell their services indiscriminately, often operating in secrecy, makes it difficult to trace activity back to the client.
+Additionally, with these entities operating across multiple platforms and national boundaries, a collective effort from platforms, policymakers, and civil society, as well as public discussion about the use of surveillance-for-hire technology, is now necessary to ensure greater transparency and oversight, thereby helping to protect people.
+Additionally, as suggested by Meta, industry collaboration, as well as more governance and regulator-led conversations about the ethics of these companies, could help protect their targets.

 Recent Blogs